Ukrainian Duo Begin ‘Stolen Children’ Concert Tour

 It focuses on the story of Yevhen Mezhevoy, whose son and two daughters were taken from him after Russian forces occupied Mariupol in 2022.
 After he made contact with them, his son told him they would be adopted within five days unless he came to Moscow to get them.

-“It was one of the most powerful stories,” Marczyk said, adding that she hopes to meet them for the first time when she visits the Baltic states, where they now live, in April.
+“It was one of the most powerful stories,” Marichka said, adding that she hopes to meet them for the first time when she visits the Baltic states, where they now live, in April.

 Many have already had media exposure.
 Another song, The Riddle, was inspired by the story of Kira Obedynska.
 Also from Mariupol, she was 12 years old when Russian forces attacked her city.